-(i) Minimize the use of storm sewer piping and maximize the use of swales.

-(ii) Use curb cuts in lieu of storm sewer intakes when appropriate to divert street water to a stormwater conveyance or treatment system.

-(iii) Sump pump discharge can be discharged into a stormwater conveyance or treatment system. (iv) On-site treatment and storage of stormwater generated by the development shall occur in conservation area if it is consistent with the environmental functions of the conservation area.
-Individual lot on-site stormwater management may also be used in conservation subdivisions in conjunction with open space and conservation area management of stormwater.

-(v) Include detailed design information for the stormwater management practices following the design information provided in the Iowa Stormwater Management Manual.
+- a.
+Minimize the use of storm sewer piping and maximize the use of swales. - b.
+Use curb cuts in lieu of storm sewer intakes when appropriate to divert street water to a stormwater conveyance or treatment system. - c.
+Sump pump discharge can be discharged into a stormwater conveyance or treatment system. - d.
+On-site treatment and storage of stormwater generated by the development shall occur in conservation area if it is consistent with the environmental functions of the conservation area.
+Individual lot on-site stormwater management may also be used in conservation subdivisions in conjunction with open space and conservation area management of stormwater. - e.
+Include detailed design information for the stormwater management practices following the design information provided in the Iowa Stormwater Management Manual.
 The stormwater treatment train approach shall be used where appropriate to capture, treat and release stormwater.

-Shared use paths, sidewalks, and driveways
+4. Shared use paths, sidewalks, and driveways

-(i) An accessible and interconnected shared use path system shall be developed to connect residential areas with open space/conservation areas within or adjacent to the site.

-(ii) Sidewalks shall only be required on one side of streets; however, all lots shall have direct access to sidewalks or the pathway system.
+- a.
+An accessible and interconnected shared use path system shall be developed to connect residential areas with open space/conservation areas within or adjacent to the site. - b.
+Sidewalks shall only be required on one side of streets; however, all lots shall have direct access to sidewalks or the pathway system.

-(iii) Typical driveway approach sections, Chapter 7 of SUDAS specifications, shall be used.
+c.
+Typical driveway approach sections, Chapter 7 of SUDAS specifications, shall be used.

-(e) Conservation Area Requirements
+5. Conservation Area Requirements

-(\mathbf{b})

-(i) The conservation area shall be designated as a Conservation Easement as detailed in the definition section of this ordinance.

-(ii) Applicants must provide an explanation of the conservation area objectives achieved with their proposed development and identify the percentage of the total development area that this area occupies.

-(iii) All conservation areas shall be part of a larger continuous and integrated system except for conservation areas that are naturally isolated from other conservation areas on or near the site.
-For the purposes of this section, continuous shall be defined as either physically touching or located across a public right-of-way, for example, on opposite sides of an internal road.

-(iv) Conservation areas, in accordance with the Conservation Area Management and Ownership outlined in Section 23.605, shall protect site features identified in the site natural resources inventory Section 23.604 (1) and analysis as having particular value in preserving and/or restoring the natural character and conserving natural resources in compliance with the intent of this ordinance and consistent with the goals and objectives of this ordinance.

-(v) Healthy natural features such as woodlands, prairie, wetlands, and streambanks shall generally be maintained in their natural condition.
-If recommended by a professional with pertinent qualifications, the Municipal Engineer may authorize a modification to improve the natural features' appearance or restore the overall condition and natural processes, in compliance with an approved management plan, as described in Section 23.605.

-(vi) All wetlands, floodways, and/or identified wildlife habitat areas shall be contained in conservation areas.

-(vii) Conservation areas and open space shall be distributed throughout the development and combined shall comprise at least twenty-five (25) percent of the total area of the subdivision.
-An area comprised of conservation areas and open space greater than twenty-five percent of the total area of the subdivision may be required if necessary to maintain health features such as woodlands, prairie, wetlands and streambanks in their natural condition as provided in 23.603(2)(v).

-(viii) Safe and convenient pedestrian access and access easements sufficient for maintenance vehicles shall be provided to conservation areas.
+- a.
+The conservation area shall be designated as a Conservation Easement as detailed in the definition section of this ordinance. - b.
+Applicants must provide an explanation of the conservation area objectives achieved with their proposed development and identify the percentage of the total development area that this area occupies. - c.
+All conservation areas shall be part of a larger continuous and integrated system except for conservation areas that are naturally isolated from other conservation areas on or near the site.
+For the purposes of this section, continuous shall be defined as either physically touching or located across a public right-of-way, for example, on opposite sides of an internal road. - d.
+Conservation areas, in accordance with the Conservation Area Management and Ownership outlined in Section 23.605, shall protect site features identified in the site natural resources inventory (Section 23.604 (a)) and analysis as having particular value in preserving and/or restoring the natural character and conserving natural resources in compliance with the intent of this ordinance and consistent with the goals and objectives of this ordinance. - e.
+Healthy natural features such as woodlands, prairie, wetlands, and streambanks shall generally be maintained in their natural condition.
+If recommended by a professional with pertinent qualifications, the Municipal Engineer may authorize a modification to improve the natural features' appearance or restore the overall condition and natural processes, in compliance with an approved management plan, as described in Section 23.605. - f.
+All wetlands, floodways, and/or identified wildlife habitat areas shall be contained in conservation areas. - g.
+Conservation areas and open space shall be distributed throughout the development and combined shall comprise at least twenty-five (25) percent of the total area of the subdivision. - h.
+Safe and convenient pedestrian access and access easements sufficient for maintenance vehicles shall be provided to conservation areas.

-(f) Landscaping for Conservation Subdivisions - A landscaping plan shall be prepared that identifies all proposed landscaping and conforms to the following:
+6. Landscaping for Conservation Subdivisions

+A landscaping plan shall be prepared that identifies all proposed landscaping and conforms to the following: